TUW-GEO/poets/docs/introduction.rst

 poets supports following file types:

 * NetCDF version >= 4.0
+* GeoTiff
-* png, jpg, tif and gif image files
+* png, jpg, and gif image files

 The latter image files must have global coverage with longitudes from -180 to 180 and latitudes from -90 to 90, with the left upper pixel at -180, 90 and the right lower pixel at 180,-90.

-Input files MUST NOT be compressed, support of compressed files will be enabled in future versions.
+Input files MUST NOT be compressed, support of compressed files will be enabled in future versions

 Installation
 ============